dipson88/treeselectjs/README.md

 ------------- | ------------- | -------------
 updateValue  | Array[String] | Update selected values.
 mount  | None | Helps to remount and update settings.
 Change settings that you need (treeselect.appendToBody = true), then call mount(). destroy  | None | Deletes elements from the DOM.
-Call mount() to add treeselect to the DOM with saved inner data.
-If you need to recreate treeselect with default params - call new Treeselect(options).
+Call mount() to add treeselect to the DOM with previously saved internal data.
+If you need to recreate treeselect with default params - call **new Treeselect(options)**.

 ### Notes
 1) If you want to change the padding of the element you can use CSS selector.
 I've added **'group'** and **'level'** attributes, but you have to use **!important**.